Do you treat for bedbugs?

 Definitely NOT!
 Plugging up the bees only entry point to there nest will trap the vast majority of them inside your home.
 Those bees will not just give up and die off, instead, they will look for another way out.
 Quite often, that way out is by chewing through your drywall and getting into your home.
 Trust us, you do not want that to happen.
 Give us a call today and we can help you out.

-All of a sudden hundreds of flying "ants" are in my home/outside my house, what is going on?
+All of a sudden I see hundreds of flying "ants" in my house in the spring; what is going on?

 More then likely, these are termite swarmers and not ants.
 Termites will normally swarm in the spring on a warm day after we have had some rain.
 This swarm will only last an hour or two but don’t be fooled, you more then likely have termites in your home.
 Call us for a free inspection!